cvs-health/testaro/README.md

 - [Testaro](https://www.npmjs.com/package/testaro) (CVS Health)
 - [WAVE API](https://wave.webaim.org/api/) (WebAIM)

 Some of the tests of Testaro are designed to act as approximate alternatives to tests of vulnerable, restricted, or no longer available tools.
-One such tool is the [BBC Accessibility Standards Checker](https://github.com/bbc/bbc-a11y).
 In all such cases the Testaro rules are independently designed and implemented, without reference to the code of the tests that inspired them.

 ## Rules

 Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
-In total, the eight tools define about 650 rules.
+In total, the nine tools define about 760 rules.
 Some of the tools are under active development, and their rule counts change over time.

 When you ask Testaro to run tests of a tool, you may specify a subset of the rules of that tool, and the report will give you the results of only the tests for those rules.
 These tools will perform only those tests:
 - `alfa`